 The Authority subleased the new arena to the Pittsburgh Penguins and, pursuant thereto, the Pittsburgh Penguins are obligated to pay the Authority annual lease payments of \$4.3 million (with final payment on September 25, 2039).
-The lease payments are pledged to support the 2007 bonds. \$4.3 million was received in both 2021 and 2020.
+The lease payments are pledged to support the 2007 bonds. \$4.3 million was received in both 2022 and 2021.
+This agreement is further described in Note 13.

-The Commonwealth has appropriated \$7.5 million per year for 30 years (ending September 2036) from the EDTF to support the debt service on the 2007 bonds (Note 2). \$7.5 million was received in both 2021 and 2020.
+The Commonwealth has appropriated \$7.5 million per year for 30 years (ending September 2036) from the EDTF to support the debt service on the 2007 bonds (Note 2). \$7.5 million was received in both 2022 and 2021.

 A Payment Agreement between the Authority and Holdings Acquisition Co, LLC, (d/b/a Rivers Casino), the holder of the gaming license for the casino located in the City, was executed November 10, 2009, requiring semi-annual payments to begin October 2009 and ending October 2038, with such payment pledged to secure the 2007 bonds.
-Payments in the amount of \$7.656 million and \$7.651 million were received in 2021 and 2020, respectively.
+Payments in the amount of \$7.663 million and \$7.656 million were received in 2022 and 2021, respectively.

 The Authority entered into interest rate swap agreements with PNC Bank, National Association (Counterparty) in connection with the 2007 bonds.
 Pursuant to the swap agreements, the Authority pays a fixed rate of interest to the Counterparty and the Counterparty then pays a variable rate of interest to the bond trustee to pay debt service on the 2007 bonds (Note 9).
-At December 31, 2021, the variable rate on the Series A and B bonds approximated .089% and .035% respectively.
-At December 31, 2020, the variable rate on the Series A and B bonds approximated .116% and .035% respectively.
+At December 31, 2022, the variable rate on the Series A and B bonds approximated 3.046% and 4.169% respectively.
+At December 31, 2021, the variable rate on the Series A and B bonds approximated 3.046% and 9.089% and 0.035% respectively.

 The Authority has leased the New Arena Project to the Commonwealth and the Commonwealth has subleased it back to the Authority.
 The Commonwealth is obligated to pay rent under the lease to the extent there is a deficiency or delay in receipt of any amounts needed to pay debt service.
-The Commonwealth paid \$262,764 in 2021 and \$783,145 in 2020, respectively, pursuant to the Commonwealth lease.
+The Commonwealth paid \$243,754 in 2022 and \$262,764 in 2021, respectively, pursuant to the Commonwealth lease.